Freymaurer/Pathician/README.md

 ## Full Round Attack Action

 This function returns the output of a full round attack action routine with multiple weapons.
 It can apply bonus attacks to a specific weapon and also have modifications only apply to one weapon type.
 This will be further enhanced in the future.
 > let's see what our rogue can do in a full round attack action.
-Only that he somehow got some Haste buffed and now also has an additional bite attack... and somehow dual wields two of his greatsword... .
+Only that he somehow got some Haste buffed and now also has an additional bite attack... and somehow dual wields two of his greatswords ... .
 ```fsharp
 open PathfinderAttackSimulator.Library
 open PathfinderAttackSimulator.Library.Modifications